decred/dcrtime/api/v2/api.md

 ### Results

+* `ResultInvalid`

+	`0`

+The requested operation was invalid.

 * `ResultOK`

-	`0`
+	`1`

-	The Operation completed successfully.
+The operation completed successfully.

 * `ResultExistsError`

-	`1`
+	`2`

 The digest was rejected because it exists.
 This is only relevant for the `Timestamp` call.

 * `ResultDoesntExistError`

-	`2`
+	`3`

 The timestamp or digest could not be found by the server.
 This is only relevant for the `Verify` call.

 * `ResultDisabled`

-`3`
+	`4`

 Querying is disabled.